shps18ppt/tetrapy/README.md

 # tetrapy
-An Tetris game coded on pygame.
+A Tetris game made with pygame.
+Please credit when you fork it!

-This game is still work in progress, follow updates on https://twitter.com/shps18ppt
+Find web version on (https://replit.com/@shps18ppt?path=)